 In 2007, life brought Sylvia Bahr to the labor ward of the public hospital in La Ceiba.
 She was dismayed and deeply touched by the conditions and started to support the women in every way she could.
 She worked long-term shifts, days, nights and weekends in the hospital and supported 10000 of women volunteering her time since then.
 She started developing childbirth education materials and programs specific to the culture and the birth environment in the hospitals if Honduras.

 Later, she traveled throughout Honduras to explore other hospitals and regions and to distribute the developed educational materials.
-She created midwife groups in the countryside, established relationships with hospitals and maternity care providers throughout the country.
+She created midwife groups in the countryside and established relationships with hospitals and maternity care providers throughout the country.
 She created seminars and trainings to improve obstetric skills and to create concious about basic human rights as well as to advocate for humanized conditions.
 Also she introduced the concept of ¨doula¨ into the Honduran hospitals and education system.

-At the moment her work consists in developing programs and strategies to improve maternal health care for all Honduras, with a special focus on Respectful Maternity Care and Human Rights During Childbirth, meetings with key position holders, introducing childbirth education in the health care system of Honduras, and in holding lectures and trainings for example to healthcare providers, medical and nurse students.
+At the moment her work consists in developing programs and strategies to improve maternal health care for all Honduras, meetings with key position holders, introducing childbirth education into the health care system of Honduras, and in holding lectures and trainings for example to healthcare providers, medical and nurse students.

 Back in 2009, Sylvia founded a non-profit association in Germany to support her efforts in Honduras.
 In 2010, she began the search for volunteers to assist her work, which is known in Honduras as Dar a Luz Honduras.

-Through to Dar a Luz Honduras, thousands of women in Honduras have received empathic doula care during labor and delivery, and many are provided with basic childbirth education – services that were formerly non-existent.
+Through to Dar a Luz Honduras, thousands of women in Honduras have received empathic care during birth, and many are provided with basic childbirth education – a service that were formerly non-existent.
 Also many healthcare providers recieved seminars and hands on trainings to improve quality care and obstetric skills.